mikaelvesavuori/figmagic/readme.md

 See a demo/template at [https://www.figma.com/file/UkrKTnjjKB0lJKYAifn9YWXU/Figmagic---Design-Token-Example-v1.0](https://www.figma.com/file/UkrKTnjjKB0lJKYAifn9YWXU/Figmagic---Design-Token-Example-v1.0).
 Feel free to simply copy it and paste it into your own document.

-**Note:** Refer to the the document structure in the image below and in the template linked above.
+**Note:** Refer to the document structure in the image below and in the template linked above.

 ![Figma Document Structure](project-structure.png)